amirmvahed/The-Front-End-Toolkit-for-Back-End-Engineers/lessons/02-HTML-basics/F-Task.md

-# Project: Simple Web Page Structure
+# Task: Building a Portfolio Webpage

-Create the basic structure of a webpage for a personal profile.
+Create the basic structure of a webpage for a **personal portfolio**.

 ## Task
 Start with the basic HTML template.
 This will be the foundation of your webpage.